Training for yesterday and today!

 Modify training activities to reduce the load on the tendon.
 Stop jumping or sprinting activities and replace them with steady running or swimming / running in water if necessary.

-sports injury specialist / therapist who can apply sports massage techniques and advise on rehabilitation.
+See a sports injury specialist / therapist who can apply sports massage techniques and advise on rehabilitation.

 Grade 3: Pain during activity which prevents you from training / performing at your best.